Dr Kirsty Bilski

 I am a BACP Accredited Counsellor & Psychotherapist, and Qualified Supervisor.
 I have extensive experience counselling Adults, Children and Young People and aim to provide a therapeutic experience characterised by acceptance, genuine warmth and understanding within a safe and confidential setting.
 As an integrative counsellor I combine a variety of theoretical approaches which enables me to be flexible to your individual needs.
 I feel privileged to be alongside people through their therapeutic journey and to witness their individual healing, emotional growth and the changes they may choose to invite for the future.

 I offer a gentle approach which pays close attention to your individual story, allowing you to explore your difficulties whilst experiencing sensitivity, respect and valuing.
 Counselling involves a process of engaging in talking together in a comfortable and private environment where you will begin to unravel your story and to make sense of your difficulties.

 My therapeutic work is underpinned by many years of academic study, I achieved an Advanced Diploma in Integrative Counselling (BACP accredited) which was achieved at the Iron Mill Institute ( The Iron Mill College) in Exeter.
 Following this I obtained an MA in Counselling Children & Young People and a further MA in Consultative Supervision.
-I am currently in the final writing up stages of completing a PhD (Doctorate) with the University of South Wales via research into adolescent counselling and the intricacies of therapeutic change.
+I have completed a PhD (Doctorate) with the University of South Wales via research into adolescent counselling and the intricacies of therapeutic change.
 I also enjoy educating the next generation of counsellors through an array of CPCAB training qualifications available at The Way Forward Centre, Swansea.

 Training, qualifications & experience